arjunrathyar/fix/README.md

 # Fix

 <p align="center">
-A Discord bot made using python and discord API using chatterbot.
+A Discord bot using python and chatterbot.
 </p>

 <hr>